Blackhawks trade Keith to Oilers for Jones, 3rd-rounder - WHIZ News

 This move could make the Blackhawks a more attractive suitor for Seth Jones, who is a year away from unrestricted free agency and being shopped by the Blue Jackets this summer.
 Jones has some control over where he plays next based on which teams he would and would not sign a long-term extension with.

-Keith had all the power over his destination thanks to the full no-movement clause that was included in the $72 million, 13-year contract he signed in 2009.
-This trade allows Chicago to take another rebuilding step and puts Keith closer to home.
+Keith had all the power over his destination thanks to the full no-movement clause that was included in the $72 million, 13-year contract he signed in 2009 — months before he helped Chicago end a lengthy title drought.

+“As I get older and my career moves along, I want to be able to compete at the highest level and win,” Keith said.
+“I want to compete and challenge myself to be at my best, and that’s when I’m at my best — when I’m challenged.
+The Oilers are going to need me to be at my best, and I’m aware of that and I’m looking forward to it.”

 The Winnipeg, Manitoba, native goes to a contender in Edmonton that has the past two Hart Trophy winners as league MVP: Leon Draisaitl and Connor McDavid, the latter of whom is considered the best player in hockey.
 The Oilers have long struggled to keep the puck out of their net and won only one playoff series since drafting McDavid in 2015.